Yashasya/flow-log/Readme.md

 ### Instructions to Run

-1. Ensure the following input files are present in the same directory:
+1. Ensure the following input files are present in the data/input directory:

 - yshah.log: Flow log file
 - lookup.csv: Lookup table file